 MAC Address.
-The Media Access Control address.
-This is the unique physical address being used by the Internet (WAN) port of the router.
+The Media Access Control address, which is the unique physical address used by the Internet (WAN) port of the router.

 IP Address.
-The IP address being used by the Internet (WAN) port of the router.
+The IP address used by the Internet (WAN) port of the router.
 If no address is shown or the address is 0.0.0, the router cannot connect to the Internet.